mindfactory-dev/Svgicons/docs/use.md

 # Usage

 Use the icon helper in views, elements, or layouts.
-For more information, see the helper documentation in [the cookbook](https://book.cakephp.org/5/en/views/helpers.html)
+For more information about using cakePHP helpers, see the documentation in [the cookbook](https://book.cakephp.org/5/en/views/helpers.html)

 To use the icon helper with the default library or icon set.